Building The Library¶

 kernel on a 64-bit CPU will generally not like 64-bit code.

 By default the script tries to figure out what will work on your system, and use that.
-It will print a display at the end showing which algorithms have and have not been enabled.
+It will print a display at the end showing which modules have and have not been enabled.
 For instance on one system we might see lines like:

-INFO: Skipping (dependency failure): certstor_sqlite3 sessions_sqlite3 INFO: Skipping (incompatible CPU): aes_power8 INFO: Skipping (incompatible OS): darwin_secrandom getentropy win32_stats INFO: Skipping (incompatible compiler): aes_armv8 pmull sha1_armv8 sha2_32_armv8 INFO: Skipping (no enabled compression schemes): compression INFO: Skipping (requires external dependency): bearssl boost bzip2 lzma openssl sqlite3 tpm zlib
+INFO: Skipping (dependency failure): certstor_sqlite3 sessions_sqlite3 INFO: Skipping (incompatible CPU): aes_power8 INFO: Skipping (incompatible OS): darwin_secrandom getentropy win32_stats INFO: Skipping (incompatible compiler): aes_armv8 pmull sha1_armv8 sha2_32_armv8 INFO: Skipping (no enabled compression schemes): compression INFO: Skipping (requires external dependency): boost bzip2 lzma sqlite3 tpm zlib

 The ones that are skipped because they are require an external